Sceat/utxo-tool/README.md

+# WIP THIS PROGRAM ONLY PRINT INFOS FOR NOW [YOU CAN TEST IT BUT IT DOESN'T MAKE ANY TRANSACTIONS YET]

 ## UTXO TOOL

-Utxo tool is a small java program wich can consolidate your unspent transactions !
-When you mine some coins on a pool that doesn't consolidate itself you will be drowned under thousands of utxo (unspent transactions)
+Utxo tool is a small java program wich can consolidate your unspent transactions outputs !
+When you mine some coins on a pool that doesn't consolidate itself you will be drowned under thousands of utxo (unspent transactions outputs) and the moment you when you try to send some coins you get the error ```Transaction too large```

 ![](https://i.imgur.com/aBIT0ue.png)

 #### Disclaimer
 >This program is open-source and you will need to build it !
 I do not provide any binaries as you should never trust a prebuilt file for such a sensitive operation.
-I'm not a professional developers so make sure to audit the code before any use on your coin mainnet, i will not be responsible for any loss.
+I'm not a professional developer so make sure to audit the code before any use on your coin mainnet, i will not be responsible for any loss.
+For any trouble feel free to contact me on twitter **@Sceat_**

 ---